This site uses affiliated links from Amazon, which earn us a small commission off of each purchase. We appreciate your support.

 It is better to have a continuous constant rate of delivery of cortisol during times of critical illness, or major surgery.

 Note that it is better to have a continuous constant rate of delivery of cortisol during times of critical illness, or major surgery, etc. (Charmandari, et al 2001).
-This steady delivery can also be mimicked with the cortisol pump to ease the process of tapering down from post-op rates to normal basal rates once your medical has cleared you to use the pump.
+This steady delivery can also be mimicked with the cortisol pump to ease the process of tapering down from post-op rates to normal basal rates once your medical team has cleared you to use the pump.
 This would entail creating a basal profile with only one 24 hour time block (00-24), with only one delivery rate (like 8 or 10mg/hr for example).
 Note that this profile may not need to be run for an entire 24 hour period.

 Work with your medical team to decide on a tapering plan.
 This plan should be flexible, and should take into account how you feel, your symptoms, and the rate at which you are recovering.
 Depending on the type of surgery, this might entail a few hours or days on IV hydrocortisone, a few hours or days with the pump at a continuous rate (like 8 or 10mg/hr), then switching to a “sick” profile for a few days, then using temporary basal to ease down to normal basal profile.